m4ttsch/omscs-notes-notes/information-security/intrusion-detection.md

 By exploiting these differences, the attacker can slip attack traffic past the IDS undetected while still impacting the destination end host.

 ## Insertion Attack
 An attacker can insert misleading data into the packet stream to cause the IDS to miss an attack.
 For example, an attacker might include a packet with a bad checksum value into an otherwise malicious stream of packets.
 The IDS may accept this packet, but the end host might reject it.
-As a result, the end host receives the attack, and yet the IDS doesn’t detect it.
+As a result, the end host receives the attack, and yet the IDS doesn't detect it.

 Here is an illustration of this **insertion attack**.